 7. Bamboo-Jute Composite Doors

 With a maturity cycle of 3-4 years, bamboo is one of the fastest renewable plants and a great natural resource when compared to other forest hardwoods.
 This material is a good substitute for wood as it offers great potential for processing it into composites.
-Laminates made of Bamboo can replace timber in many applications including doors, windows, and their frames, etc. Jute-coir is another great alternative for wood which can be effectively utilized in the manufacturing of doors.
-Bamboo-jute composite doors have the lead of being water-resistant, corrosion-resistant, termite resistant, eco-friendly, bio-degradable and cost-effective.
+Laminates made of Bamboo can replace timber in many applications including doors, windows, frames, etc. Jute-coir is another great alternative for wood that can be effectively utilized in the manufacturing of doors.
+Bamboo-jute composite doors have the lead of being water-resistant, corrosion-resistant, termite resistant, eco-friendly, bio-degradable, and cost-effective.